Skip To Main Content

 Ballot Questions and Tax Rate Impact - NO-TAX-INCREASE

-There are two separate bond questions on the ballot.
+There are two separate ballot questions.

 • Each question addresses specific financial and facility needs of the district.